jasminemathieu/Backup-and-Recovery/README.md

 Below displays the configuration process of the first backup for virtual machine 'backup-vm' in the Recovery Service Vault.
 ![config backup for vm](https://imgur.com/NN4ft2U.jpg)

-The Enhanced policy sub type was choosen to automate a full backup every 4 hours daily.
+The Enhanced policy sub type was chosen to automate a full backup every 4 hours daily.
 ![backup config selection](https://imgur.com/zDvU54U.jpg)

 ![backup config complete](https://imgur.com/HbQzm8E.jpg)

 ## First Backup Service Completed
 The first full backup has been successfully created in the below image as timestamped at 5/21/2024 12:18:21 PM.
-File Recovery was selected to complete the next step to download the executeable file to retrieve the backup on the 'backup-vm' machine.
+File Recovery was selected to complete the next step to download the executable file to retrieve the backup on the 'backup-vm' machine.

 ![first backup](https://imgur.com/I35AQGf.jpg)